ThatCrazyDcGuy/AE-5900_Remote_v1/README.md

 1. Adding more infos.
 2. Got fantastic audio feedback at "Argovia Runde" which is a group in switzerland, having QSO on CH13 USB every tuesday, 19:00 CET.

+18/Mar/2026

+1. Adding more info and links of interest here.